Skip to content

 Participants will be asked to describe the Cookie Theft Picture from the Boston Diagnostic Aphasia Examination.
 The task will take 2 minutes.
 Participants will be recorded during the speech task in order to allow the AI to learn and analyze the speech patterns.

-Participants will be asked to retell the fairy-tale Cinderella, based on pictures that summarize the fairy-tale.
-In case Cinderella is not known, participants are asked to tell a story with a start, a middle and an end based on the provided pictures.
-The task will take 4 minutes.
-Participants will be recorded during the speech task in order to allow the AI to learn and analyze the speech patterns.
+Participants will be asked to recall the picture shown in the previous speech task "Picture Narrative".
+This task will take 2 minutes.
+Participants will be recorded during the test in order til allow the AI to learn and analyze speech patterns.

 DIAGNOSTIC_TESTMRI

 For healthy controls an MRI will be conducted to provide comparable imaging and as part of screening to ensure they do not meet exclusion criteria (neuroradiological findings that could affect cognitive functions).
-For participants in the follow-up or new referral cohorts, imaging will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal.
+For patient participants, imaging will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal.

 DIAGNOSTIC_TESTblood sampling

 Healthy control participants will undergo a standard blood test panel commonly used in dementia diagnostics.
 The panel includes complete blood counts, inflammatory markers, kidney- and liver function markers, thyroid-stimulating hormone (TSH), vitamine B12 and folate.
 These tests are performed to exclude underlying medical conditions that could mimic cognitive impairment.
-For participants in the follow-up or new referral cohorts, blood sampling will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal.
+For patient participants, blood sampling will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal.

 DIAGNOSTIC_TESTDepression screening

 Performed on healthy controls to rule out depression using either the geriatric depression scale (GDS) for patients \> 65 year of age or the Major Depression Index (MDI) for patiens \<65 year of age.
-For participants in the follow-up or new referral cohorts, depression screening will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal.
+For patient participants, depression screening will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal.

 OTHERSomatic- and neurological examination

 Healthy controls will undergo a standard somatic and neurological examination to exclude conditions that may affect cognition.
 This includes basic neurological assessment and clinical evaluation of general health status.
-For participants in the follow-up or new referral cohorts, a somatic and neurological examination will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal
+For patient participants, a somatic and neurological examination will be performed as part of the standard diagnostic battery and results will be obtained from the electronic journal

 Sponsors